jericks/MBTilesServer/README.md

 MBTiles Server
 --------------
-Server your MBTiles Map on the internet.
+Serve your MBTiles map on the web.

 Build
 -----